ItsIgnacioPortal/hacker-scoper/README.md

 ## 🌟 Features

-- Automagically match your targets from an automatically-updated local scopes collection.
-- Use your own scopes file.
-- Set "explicit-level" (Parse (all as) wildcards?)
+- **Automatic scope detection**: Hacker-scoper maintains an automatically-updated cached database of public program scopes.
+This means you don't need to manually specify the program scope unless the bug bounty program is private.
+You just need to supply the comany name (`-c company-name-here`).
+- **Easy customization**: You can load the scope of any private program scopes into files named `.inscope` and `.noscope` for inscope assets, and out-of-scope assets respectively.
+- **Match any asset**: Hacker-scoper works with IPv4, IPv6, and any URL format (including non-conventional ones like `sql://` or `redis://`).
-- Parse advanced wildcards as regex (supports scope filters like `amzn*.example.com` and `dev.*.example.com`).
+- **Wildcard support**: Hacker-scoper supports wildcards in any part of your scope, allowing you to use filters like `amzn*.example.com` and `dev.*.example.com`.
-- Match IPv4s
-- Match IPv6s
-- Match any valid URL ([RFC 3986](https://www.rfc-editor.org/rfc/rfc3986.html) Compliant)
-- Easily chainable with other tools.
-Use `-ch`/`--chain-mode` to disable the fancy text decorations.
+- **Automation friendly**: Use the `-ch`/`--chain-mode` argument to disable the fancy text decorations and output only the in-scope assets.
+- **Flexible**: For any companies with vaguely defined scopes, you can enable or disable scope wildcard parsing using the command-line argument `-e`/`--explicit-level`.
-- TLD-Based detection of mis-configured bug-bounty programs: Sometimes, bug bounty programs set apk package names such as `com.my.businness.gatewayportal` as `web_application` resources instead of as `android_application` resources. hacker-scoper will detect that, and alert the user of the mis-configuration.
+- **Misconfiguration detection**: Using TLD-Based detection, hacker-scoper can automatically detect misconfigurations in bug-bounty program scopes.
+For example: Sometimes bug bounty programs set APK package names such as `com.my.businness.gatewayportal` as `web_application` resources instead of as `android_application` resources in their program scope, causing trouble for anyone using automatic tools.
+Hacker-scoper automatically detects these errors and notifies the user.
-- If no company name and no custom files are specified, hacker-scoper will look for `.inscope` and `.noscope` files in the current or parent directories.
-- Save output to a file.

 ## 📦 Installation